learnrelay/learnrelay/docs/queries/containers-fragments.md

 # Containers & Fragments

-> Understand Containers.

-To use queries in one of your React components, you have to wrap them using the higher-order component `Container` provided by Relay.
+To use queries in one of your React components, you have to wrap them using the higher-order Relay component `Container`.

-Containers come with two guarantees by Relay:
+Containers come with two guarantees for the wrapped component:

-* The required data is available before the component is rendered.
+* The required data is available before the wrapped component is rendered.
-* The component will be updated whenever some of the required data has been updated elsewhere.
+* The wrapped component will be updated whenever some of the required data has been updated elsewhere.

 The way Relay handles data updates works nicely together with the way React handles updates to props: whenever props change for one component, it is checked if it is necessary for this component to be re-rendered.
 The same is true for props injected by the Relay container.

 ## Creating a Relay Container

 To expose data to your React component we can use the method `Relay.createContainer`.
-To wrap the React component `Component` we can write the following code:
+We can use this to wrap the React component `Component` like this:

 ```javascript
 export default Relay.createContainer(